Drug Shortages and Discontinuations

 See CPS Diaper Dermatitis or RxFiles OTC Products.
 Both are available through SHIRP

-Last updated: Aug 7/24
+Last updated: Dec 3/24

 Nystatin oral suspension

-All brands shorting - estimated availability: late September/24 though there may be intermittent supply.
+All brands shorting - intermittent availability.

 Bulk powder is available for compounding.